 How to Serve Cinnamon Scones

-If you don’t have a scone pan, you can divide the dough into sections with a knife and bake it on a parchment- or silicone-lined cookie sheet.
+You don’t need a special pan to make these cinnamon chip scones.
+You can divide the dough into sections with a knife and bake it on a parchment- or silicone-lined cookie sheet.

 You could also try baking the scones in tea cups like I do with my cranberry orange scones.